rongyuhuang/practical-.net-for-financial-markets/doc/ch4.md

 ing video.
 Data service providers normally have two kinds of services: delayed and real time.
 Delayed data has multiple types; data with 5-minute, 10-minute, 15-minute, and 20-minute
 delays is the most common.
 Real-time data is far more expensive than delayed data.
-This dis- tinction exists to provide services at a lower cost to institutions that don’t need real-time data.C H A P T E R 4 ■ T H E B R O A D C A S T E N G I N E 173
+This dis- tinction exists to provide services at a lower cost to institutions that don’t need real-time data.

 Figure 4-1.
 Market data (Source: http://www.nyse.com; December 2, 2005)
 Recipients: These are institutions/people who are the consumers of market data.
 They are normally institutions that trade and maintain positions across various markets such as fixed-income secu-